photonn/readmefy/README.md

-# README.md
 ## Description

 This repository contains a Python script `readmefy.py` which is used to generate a `README.md` file by using the OpenAI API.
-It can parse code files for a given directory and generate a `README.md` file for it.
-Initially, the script only accepts Python files, but it can include other code files like JS, Java, C (both C and C++), C#, Go, Ruby, and PHP files.
+It can parse code files for current directory and subdirectories and generate a `README.md` file for it.
+The script accepts the following code files: JS, Java, C (both C and C++), C#, Go, Ruby, and PHP files.

 ## Prerequisites